 THE SCOTSMAN BEST TRAVEL BOOKS OF 2015

-‘a compelling story of an author’s journey into deepest Siberia in a quest to meet a woman determined to remain cut off from the outside world’ – Sunday Telegraph
+‘A compelling story of an author’s journey into deepest Siberia in a quest to meet a woman determined to remain cut off from the outside world’

 For the last ten years, journalist Jens Mühling has been traveling through Russia in search of stories that appear unbelievable: a hermit from the Taiga who only recently discovered there was a world beyond the woods; a mathematician who believes a thousand years of Russian history to be a fairy tale; a priest who ventures into the exclusion zone around Chernobyl to preach to those that stubbornly remain there.
 Mühling shows us a country whose customs, contradictions, absurdities, and attractions are still largely unknown beyond its borders.

 JENS MÜHLING, born in 1976, was editor of a German language newspaper in Moscow between 2003 and 2005 and has since been working for the Berlin newspaper Der Tagesspiegel.
 He has won the Axel Springer Prize and the Peter Boenisch Prize for reportage.